brachapokroy/MOBILEYE-PROJECT/README.md

 Part 3:
 In this part we had to find the estimated distance to all TFL.
+To do this we have to have  two images one will be the current and the other will be the previos.
+The TFL light is defined as point p where we have a line in both images to the car in the rotated image we'll call it p'.
+The line between the cars in both images is called the baseline.
+Now we can define the epiporplane and having thet we can define the epipolar lines.Than by definition , P’s projection into the second image p must be located on the epipolar line of the second image.
-To do this we have to have at least two images that were taken in a known time difference and then we will rotate the image that we will find a line to the Tfl in both images(epipoline) and then we can calculate the distance
+To get the real position we used the formula that declares that to get from image to image it will be multiplied by a rotation R and then by a translation T(EGO MOTION). in both the images from where we are calculating the distance to THAT POINT P. in a known time difference and then we will rotate the image that we will find a line to the Tfl in both images(epipoline) and then we can calculate the distance and then can use the formula of calculating the rotated image multiplied by a special matrix.
-"?????????????????????????????????????????????????????????????"
+Than we find the distance by calculating the relatively between them and that will be the distance.

 Part 4:
 In this part we had to do the integration of all parts.